yuki-oyama/tristan2025-website/content/venue/_index.md

 ## <a name="getting-to-the-venue">Getting to the Venue</a>
 To get to the venue, all participants can arrive at **Naha Airport**, the main and largest airport in Okinawa.
 Naha Airport has direct connections from major cities around Asia.
 Domestic flights also frequently operate to Naha from the **two Airports in Tokyo** (Haneda and Narita), and many other major airports around Japan.

-After arriving at Naha Airport, there are some transportation options to get around the venue.
+After arriving at Naha Airport, there are some transportation options to get around the venue:

 <!--convenient, safe and on-time bus lines connecting to around the venue.
 You can also rent a car to get around the Okinawa Island.
 Available transportation options are as follows:-->

-- Bus: There are several convenient, safe and on-time bus lines connecting to around the venue.
+- **Bus**: There are several convenient, safe and on-time bus lines connecting to around the venue.
 It takes around 2 - 2.5 hours and JPY 2,000 from Naha airport.
-- Car rental: You can also rent a car to get around the Okinawa Island easily.
+- **Car rental**: You can also rent a car to get around the Okinawa Island easily.
 It takes about 1.5 hours from Naha airport to the conference venue.
-- Taxi: It costs JPY 15,000 - 20,000.
+- **Taxi**: It costs JPY 15,000 - 20,000.

 <!--More information on transportation, including the bus network, is available at the [official travel guide website](https://visitokinawajapan.com/plan-your-trip/getting-around-okinawa/).-->
 More information on the access to the venue is available at the [official website of Bankoku Shinryokan](https://www.shinryokan.com/detail.jsp?id=22317&menuid=6619&funcid=1).